sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * The switch will fetch the reboot-cause history from each of the DPUs as needed when the CLI is issued on the switch.

 #### 3.4.2 Reboot Cause CLIs on the DPUs      <font>**`Executed on the DPU`**</font>
-* The "show reboot-cause" shows the most recent reboot-cause of th
+* The "show reboot-cause" shows the most recent reboot-cause
 * The "show reboot-cause history" shows the reboot-cause history
 ```
 root@sonic:~#show reboot-cause